Woodberry Forest School: History

-The school was founded in 1889 by Captain Robert Stringfellow Walker, who had been a member of the 43rd Battalion Virginia Cavalry (Mosby's Rangers) during the American Civil War.
+The school was founded in 1889 by Captain Robert Stringfellow Walker, who had been a member of the 43rd Battalion Virginia Cavalry (Mosby's Rangers) in the Confederate Army during the American Civil War.
 The school occupies approximately 1200 acre in Madison, Virginia.
 The campus is bounded on one side by the Rapidan River.
 It was originally the estate of William Madison, brother of President James Madison.
 The headmaster's residence, known as The Residence, is taken entirely from an architectural design reputed to be by Thomas Jefferson.
 It was listed on the National Register of Historic Places in 1979.
 The property eventually passed to the Walker family.
 The school was founded when Walker hired a tutor to teach his six sons and other local children because of the lack of adequate schooling in the surrounding area.
 Today, the campus is known for its historic Jeffersonian brick buildings and state-of-the-art science and arts facilities.

 J. Carter Walker, son of Captain Walker and a school graduate, graduated from the University of Virginia in 1897.
-According to Elizabeth Copeland Norfleet in A Venture in Faith, his plans to go on to law school were interrupted by his father's request that he serve as "head teacher."
+According to Elizabeth Copeland Norfleet in A Venture in Faith, his plans to attend law school were interrupted by his father's request that he serve as "head teacher."
 Carter Walker later explained his decision to his brother: "I always did what Father and Mother told me to."